ninanung/sign-checker/README.md

 - __checkLowerCase: param(string)__ : Check if 'string' param have lowercase(English) letters.
 Return boolean.
 - __checkUpperCase: param(string)__ : Check if 'string' param have uppercase(English) letters.
 Return boolean.
 - __checkSpecial: param(string)__ : Check if 'string' param have special letters.
 Return boolean.
+- __checkLanuageEnglish: param(string)__ : Check if 'string' made with English, but allow number, special letters, white space.
+Only check about language.
 - __checkUpperSpecialNumber: param(string)__ : Check if 'string' param have uppercase, special, number letters.
 You can use this function for checking complicate account password.
 Return boolean.

 ## License